Congregation Mickve Israel: First synagogue building site

-Dr. Moses Sheftall and Dr. Jacob De la Motta led an effort in 1818 to construct a synagogue building on a plot of land given to the congregation by the city of Savannah.
+Moses Sheftall and Jacob De la Motta led an effort in 1818 to construct a synagogue building on a plot of land given to the congregation by the city of Savannah.
 A small wooden building was erected at the northeast corner of Liberty and Whitaker streets and was consecrated on July 21, 1820, making it the first synagogue to be built in the State of Georgia.
 A fire destroyed the building on December 4, 1829, but the congregation saved its Torah scrolls.

-Dr. Moses Sheftall led reconstruction efforts that began in 1834.
+Moses Sheftall led reconstruction efforts that began in 1834.
 A brick building was constructed on the same site and dedicated in 1841 at ceremonies led by Reverend Isaac Leeser of Philadelphia.
 A bronze plaque in the sidewalk today marks the site of these structures.
 Reverend Jacob Rosenfeld became the congregation's first permanent spiritual leader in 1853, serving in that role until 1862.
 For most of the succeeding years, the services were led by lay members of the congregation until they hired Reverend A. Harris in 1873.